 - West Hollywood

-Since there’s rent control, you have to operate within a limit on the price of the rent and the increase percentage within a specific amount of time.
+Since there’s rent control, you have to operate within a limit on the rent price and the increasing percentage within a specific amount of time.

-There are also late fees that a landlord can impose for late rental payments.
-It’s a little vague, though, and can be subject to interpretation.
+There are also late fees that a landlord can impose for late payments.
+It’s a little vague and can be subject to interpretation.
 The vague rule is the late fee has to be reasonable.
-Although to protect renters, it has to be stipulated in the lease agreement so they have to agree to it as well.
+Although to protect renters, it has to be stipulated in the lease agreement.
+They have to agree to it.

 - Maintenance fees

-Just like in most states, California laws require the landlord to perform repairs to ensure that their property is compliant with local and state codes.
+Like most states, California laws require the landlord to perform repairs to ensure that their property complies with local and state codes.
 They must also perform regular maintenance to ensure habitability.

 What makes a property habitable?
-Generally speaking, it has to be free from anything that can be hazardous to life and limb.
-This means that there should be no lead, mold and safety risks.
+Generally speaking, it has to be free from anything hazardous to life and limb.
+This means that there should be no lead, mold, or safety risks.
 It has to be comfortable to live in as well.
-This means running water, heat, plumbing, electricity and the likes.
+This means running water, heat, plumbing, electricity, and the like.
 Of course, it should be free from pests as well.

-On the other hand, they are not required to perform repairs for issues caused by the tenants and their guests or even their pets.
+On the other hand, they are not required to repair issues caused by the tenants and their guests or even their pets.

 You have to work with the timeline because the tenant has several courses of action.
-They can hire a contractor, pay for their services, and deduct the cost in the succeeding months’ rent.
-They can also choose to move, although most tenants in this situation would just stop paying rent altogether.
+They can hire a contractor and pay for their services.
+They can deduct the next month’s payment cost.
+They can also choose to move, although most people in this situation would stop paying altogether.
 They can also file a complaint to the health or housing authority.
 They can even choose to sue you.

 - Entrance to property

 While property managers have the key to the units that they’re managing, that doesn’t give them the right to enter anytime they want.
-That’s illegal trespassing and is considered as harassment.
+That’s illegal trespassing and is considered harassment.
 They can enter as long as they’ve scheduled it.
 It has to be at least 24 hours in advance.
-It also has to be done during a weekday from 8 AM to 5 PM.
-Some reasons may include showing the property to new tenants or to conduct maintenance or repairs.
+It also has to be done from 8 AM to 5 PM during a weekday.
+Some reasons may include showing the property to new tenants or conducting maintenance or repairs.

-There are emergency cases wherein they can enter the property without the tenant’s approval.
+There are emergency cases wherein they can enter the property without approval.
 These include gas or water leaks.
-The landlord has to properly document the entry as proof that it was indeed an emergency.
+The landlord must properly document the entry as proof that it was an emergency.

 Details about the utilities have to be included in the lease agreement.
 Property managers can split the utilities among the tenants or pay for them.

 This is simplified if there are meters for every unit that measure that unit’s consumption.
-However, there are cases wherein utility usage in hallways and other common areas are to be paid for by the tenants.
-In this case, you have to explain to the tenants how you plan on dividing the cost among the renters.
+There are cases wherein utility usage in hallways, and other common areas is to be paid for by the tenants.
+In this case, you have to explain to the tenants how you plan on dividing the cost among the individual people.

-Can a property manager shut off utilities if a renter doesn’t pay rent?
+Can a property manager shut off utilities if someone doesn’t pay?
 No, it’s illegal.
 There’s no valid reason for a landlord to do so.

-There’s also a very specific law in San Francisco wherein it states that property managers have to make sure that the unit is heated comfortably to 68 degrees at very specific hours of 5 AM to 11 AM and 3 PM to 10 PM.
+There’s also a very specific law in San Francisco.
+It states that property managers have to make sure that the unit is heated comfortably to 68 degrees at very specific hours of 5 AM to 11 AM and 3 PM to 10 PM.

 This is something that property managers have to handle delicately.
-While it’s their right to evict, there has to be just cause.
-Or else, the renter can fight back.
+While it’s their right to evict, there has to cause.
+Or else, you can fight back.

-Non-payment of rent is the most common cause of eviction.
-You can give them a 3-day notice stating tenant information (name, address and phone number), how much is due, and steps they can do to prevent being evicted.
+Non-payment is the most common cause of eviction.
+You can give them a 3-day notice stating information and how much is due.
+It should include steps they can take to prevent being evicted.
 It must also include information on how and when they can pay.
 Send this notice by mail and post it to ensure receipt.

 Here are some other valid reasons to evict someone: